‘We were lucky’: Stephen Colbert’s ‘Late Show’ bids farewell in final broadcast on CBS

 By Brian Stelter, CNN

-(CNN) — The series finale of “The Late Show” is airing on CBS now, with Stephen Colbert giving thanks to his staff, studio audience and viewers.
+(CNN) — Stephen Colbert put on an emotional and existential final episode of “The Late Show” Thursday night, thanking his staff, studio audience and viewers for eleven years of laughs.

-Colbert walked out to deafening cheers from the studio audience inside the Ed Sullivan Theater.
+Colbert walked on stage to deafening cheers at the Ed Sullivan Theater, where longtime friends and VIPs filled the rows of seats.

 “If you’re just tuning into ‘The Late Show,’ you missed a lot,” he quipped, alluding to CBS parent company Paramount’s controversial and politically charged decision to cancel the show.

+Colbert notably did not mention Trump at all during Thursday’s finale.
+Nor did he dwell on the symbolism of his show being taken off the air.

+Instead, he expressed appreciation for his years at CBS, choosing to be grateful for the time he had, rather than angry about it ending.

-When the host noted that Thursday night was the final broadcast and his fans booed, he put up his finger and said, “No, no, we were lucky enough to be here for the last 11 years.
+When Colbert noted that he was beginning the final episode and his fans booed, he put up his finger and said, “No, no, we were lucky enough to be here for the last 11 years.
 You can’t take this for granted.”

+On Thursday night, McCartney riffed about how he is resistant to change.
+Take the iPhone, with its constant software updates, he said: “I bought you.
+I don’t want you to change.”

+Colbert sympathized, but seemed ready to adapt to the changing circumstances of his career.

-Colbert made a few jokes about the circumstances; “A lot of people have been asking me what I plan to do after tonight, and the answer is drugs,” he joked.
+In his monologue, he joked, “A lot of people have been asking me what I plan to do after tonight, and the answer is … drugs.”

 But Colbert, true to self, also had some sincere things to say about his relationship with the late-night audience.